 Mezzanine & Level 1

 How do I get to the Lewis Arts complex?

 The Lewis Arts complex is located on the Princeton University campus at 122 Alexander Street in Princeton, NJ.

 The complex is also accessible from the Plaza level, on the same elevation as McCarter Theatre Center’s Berlind Theater and the nearby restaurants, Roots Ocean Prime and the Dinky Bar & Kitchen.
+This will be the best entrance to use if you are coming from those locations or most other campus locations.
 From campus walkways, sidewalks and metered parking on University Place and Alexander Street, curb cuts provide access to the Plaza level.
 From the Plaza one can enter at the base of the Arts Tower (this is also the location of the exterior Roth Box Office); into the main entrance to the Effron Music Building; and into the Wallace Dance Building and Theater, all on flat walkways.

 Three elevators in the Forum go to all other levels in the Wallace Dance Building and Theater, the Arts Tower, and the Effron Music Building.
 One level up on the Mezzanine level is the Hurley Gallery.
 To access the Gallery from the Arts Tower elevator, exit the elevator on the M level and go through the first set of double doors on your right, then use the second set of doors to the left to enter the gallery space.